ASO Nerdy Little Secrets 2019

 In 2017, Daniel Peris (Medium) experimented with a small app, concluding that there is likely a correlation between backlinks and app rankings.
 While Doron Wolffberg (Yellowheadinc) carried out a 4-month test concluding the opposite, saying that the results are inconclusive.

 We thought it was worthwhile to test this hypothesis ourselves.
 We looked at the top fitness apps’ no-follow and do-follow ratio and how it looks against the apps’ ranking.
-The trendline we got had a gradient of 0.05, which can not be seen as significant and attributed solely to backlinks.
+The trendline we got had a gradient of 0.05, which cannot be seen as significant and attributed solely to backlinks.

 We believe that backlinks do have a slight effect.
 However, if your app is popular, it will receive organic backlinks from various editorial boards.
 These features will help build up your presence and let Google know to trust you.
-However, there is not a clear correlation.
+But, there is not a clear correlation.

 While we had some data to play around with from Apptweak, we decided to look at the conversion % moving average for the past 6 months.
 We saw that there are clear trends where certain categories have higher traffic at different times of the year.